History

 Aegis Vessel

-North West and North Wales Sea Fisheries Committee’s (NW&NWSFC) new boat, Aegis, is named by HRH the Prince of Wales in a ceremony at Conwy Marina.
-She served with the NW&NWSFC until 2010 when that Committee and its staff were split into the temporary North Western Sea Fisheries Commitee and the fishery department of the Welsh Assembly Government.
+North West and North Wales Sea Fisheries Committee’s new boat, ‘Aegis’, is named by HRH the Prince of Wales in a ceremony at Conwy Marina.
+She served with the Committee until 2010, when the Committee was split into the temporary North Western Sea Fisheries Committee and the fishery department of the Welsh Assembly Government.
 She is still in service with the Welsh Assembly Government today.

 North Western and North Wales Sea Fisheries Committee Splits